Bangladesh–Fiji relations: Economic relations

 Both Bangladesh and Fiji have shown deep interest in expanding the bilateral economic activities between the two countries.
 Because of the efficient business registration procedures in Fiji, Bangladeshi investors have shown their interest to invest in Fiji.
 The textiles industries has been identified as a potential sector for Bangladeshi businessmen to invest in Fiji.
 Other potential sectors include medical, information and communication technology.

-In 2007, the Bangladesh High Commissioner to Fiji met with Fiji's Health Minister to discuss the bulk export of Bangladeshi pharmaceuticals.
+In 2007, the Bangladeshi High Commissioner to Fiji met with Fiji's Health Minister to discuss the bulk export of Bangladeshi pharmaceuticals.

 In 2019, Bangladesh exported $2.61M to Fiji.
 The main products exported from Bangladesh to Fiji were apparel and knit, and pharmaceutical products.
 On the same year, Fiji exported $985k to Bangladesh.
 The main product exported from Fiji to Bangladesh was scrap iron.
 Pran also exports consumer items to Fiji and a number of other pacific Islands.

 In the 2020-21 fiscal year, Bangladesh's exports to Fiji reached US$2.64million.

 Bangladeshis in Fiji

-As of 2019, there were around 3,000 Bangladeshis living Fiji, mainly employed in the garments industry, hospitality and other service sectors.
+As of 2019, there were around 3,000 Bangladeshis living in Fiji, mainly employed in the garments industry, hospitality and other service sectors.
 In addition, there were at least 17,000 Bengali-speaking people who arrived in Fiji between 1879 and 1916 during the colonial rule.
 In 2019 and 2021, some Bangladeshi expatriates complained about abuses in their work places and exploitation by their employers.